Introduction

 Notes to myself:

-• one thing to be careful for is that we want to immediately stop replicating updates from the pre-spawned predicted entity to the server; because that entity should be server-authoritative.
-Right after the first time the Send SystemSet runs, run clean_prespawned_entities to remove Replicate from those entities.
+- one thing to be careful for is that we want to immediately stop replicating updates from the pre-spawned predicted entity

-• another thing we have to be careful of is this: let's say we receive on the server a pre-predicted entity with ShouldBePredicted(1).
-Then we rebroadcast it to other clients.
-If an entity 1 already exists on other clients; we will start using that entity as our Prediction target!
-That means that we should:
+from those entities. - another thing we have to be careful of is this: let's say we receive on the server a pre-predicted entity with

-• only broadcast ShouldBePredicted to the clients who have prediction_target set.
+to the clients who haveprediction_target

-• be careful that ShouldBePredicted can be added once during spawn, and once from replication.
+can be added once during spawn, and once from replication.
 In that case the second one should win out!

 Connecting to a remote server